 Qualifications and past experience

+I have over 15 years of experience in journalism, marketing, PR, and digital content.
 I finished my PgDip in journalism in June 2001, and I’ve spent my whole career since writing copy and creating content for employers and clients.
 In that time I’ve drafted print and online copy for:

 - national and international brands (incl.
 Diet Chef, Sainsbury’s Bank, Kettler, Tui)